disposablefilm/disposablefilm.com/_posts/2010-03-24-death-dialogue.md

 video: //player.vimeo.com/video/10224814
 collections:
  - 2010-03-24-competitive-shorts.md
-blurb: Death the Dialogue, a film by Skyler Buffman.
+blurb: Death the Dialogue, a film by Buffmeyer.
 ---

 Death the Dialogue
-By Skyler Buffman
+By Buffmeyer

 Official Selection of Disposable Film Festival 2010